zimmerry/zimmerman-dev/content/projects/downtime-alerter.md

 Downtime Alerter was built using Node.js and Handlebars for the web interface, and uses TextBelt to sent a text message using an SMTP relay.

+I created it to have a simple method of receiving notifications when components of my homelab have issues or go down.